Supported AI agents

 Cursor: afterMCPExecution

 Section titled “Cursor: afterMCPExecution”Cursor exposes an extra afterMCPExecution trigger that fires after MCP tool calls succeed.
-The plugin uses it to run archcore validate and the cascade staleness check in a single hook.
-On Claude Code, the same work happens via PostToolUse with two matchers.
+The plugin uses it to run validate-archcore, the cascade staleness check, and the precision-warnings check in a single hook.
+On Claude Code and Codex CLI, the same work happens via PostToolUse with multiple matchers.

 Choosing a host